-How do you create compelling characters and story, when your cast is all wild animals and the whole thing is wordless?
+How do you create compelling characters and stories when your cast is all wild animals and the whole thing is wordless?

 Discoveries on what dinosaurs might have looked like are rapidly evolving.
 How did you decide how to visualize the extinct creatures in Love: The Dinosaur?